ArjunSpace/Hive_Assignment/class_assignment2_soln.md

           "quoteChar" = """,
           "escapeChar" = "\"
           STORED AS TEXTFILE LOCATION ‘/temp’;
+Q7.
+Suppose, I have a lot of small CSV files present in the input directory in HDFS and I want to create a single Hive table corresponding to these files.
+The data in these files are in the format: {id, name, e-mail, country}.
+Now, as we know, Hadoop performance degrades when we use lots of small files.So, how will you solve this problem where we want to create a single Hive table for lots of small files without degrading the performance of the system?

+      Small files can be grouped by using SequenceFile format. create table details(
+      id int,
+      name string,
+      e-mail string,
+      country string)
+      row format delimited
+      fields terminated by ',';

+      loading data into table

+      insert data inapath '/input/' into table details;

+      creating table for storing data in sequencefile format create table details_seqfile(
+      id int,
+      name string,
+      e-mail string,
+      country string)
+      row format delimited
+      fields terminated by ','
+      stored as sequencefile;

+      load data from details table

+      insert overwrite table details_seqfile select * from details;

+      so the all file will store in single file.

-Q7.LOAD DATA LOCAL INPATH ‘Home/country/state/’
+Q8.LOAD DATA LOCAL INPATH ‘Home/country/state/’
    OVERWRITE INTO TABLE address;
    The following statement failed to execute.
 What can be the cause?

          When data loading from local the path should contain 'file:///' so the path would be 'file:///Home/country/state/'

-Q8.Is it possible to add 100 nodes when we already have 100 nodes in Hive?
+Q9.Is it possible to add 100 nodes when we already have 100 nodes in Hive?
 If yes, how?

          Yes, we can add the nodes by following the below steps: